Research Proposal BMFTR Juniorverbünde "Zukunft eHealth"

 Computational Pathology Module

-Lead: SP1 (UMG) Duration: M1–M30 Effort: 24 PM
+Lead: SP1 (UMG Pathology) Duration: M1–M30

 Foundation model evaluation, weakly supervised MIL, few-shot implementation with Prototypical Networks/MAML, morphometric extraction, multimodal integration with agentic framework.